Unify code

 ⚠️ If you are running this notebook in Colab, you will have to install Ivy and some dependencies manually.
 You can do so by running the cell below ⬇️

-If you want to run the notebook locally but don’t have Ivy installed just yet, you can check out the Setting Up section of the docs.
+If you want to run the notebook locally but don’t have Ivy installed just yet, you can check out the Get Started section of the docs.

 Firstly, let’s import the dependencies and define a torch function.